Labiri/nazcawiki/binance.md

 A Binance account is required for Nazca to perform the trades.

-Tip: If you already have a Binance account you use for your trading or holdings, you can create a new account with a different email address, and Binance also lets you verify it by simply using a different document (e.g. main account verified with Passport, second account verified with national ID).
+Tip: If you already have a Binance account you use for your trading or holding, you can create a new account to use with Nazca by registering with a different email address, and Binance also lets you verify it by simply using a different document (e.g. main account verified with Passport, second account verified with national ID).

 If you don't have an account yet, creating and funding a Binance account is very easy.
 Go to Binance.com and click on the `Register` button.